 Yes, we’ve definitely upgraded our girls’ lunch boxes and bags.
 We used to use the Ziplock divided containers (see below), but now we use these new ones from Sistema.
 They fit so much food and fold up into to three different compartments.
 They can be found at Amazon, Walmart, or Target, and come in different colors.

-- Where do you get those snazzy divided lunch containers?
+2. Where do you get those snazzy divided lunch containers that you used to use all the time?
 And what does the lunch look like after being tossed all around on the way to school?
 Don’t the yogurt and applesauce leak into the other compartments?

-We actually own quite a few different lunch containers, but I do find myself reaching for our BPA-free Ziplock divided containers most often.
-And there are two main reasons why – First, each compartment is truly leak-proof therefore liquids will stay put no matter how much the box is tossed around on the way to school, and secondly, they are lightweight and easy to wash and open (okay, I guess that is technically 3 more reasons – but we really like these).
-Plus at the uber reasonable cost of $5+ for 2 containers they are a great deal!
+We actually own quite a few different lunch containers, but before we switched lunch boxes, I did find myself reaching for our BPA-free Ziplock divided containers most often.
+And there are two main reasons why—First, each compartment is truly leak-proof therefore liquids will stay put no matter how much the box is tossed around on the way to school, and secondly, they are lightweight and easy to wash and open (okay, I guess that is technically 3 more reasons—but we really liked these).
+Plus at the uber reasonable cost of $5+ for 2 containers, they are a great deal!

 The divided lunch containers can be purchased at…

 – Target (stores only)

 3. How do you keep your cut apples from turning brown (i.e. oxidizing)?